-This morning, visit the beautiful Kenrokuen Garden, which is one of the finest gardens in Japan, home to waterfalls, ponds and charming tea houses.
-After lunch, drive 4 hours to Kyoto, Japan's ancient capital, check in to your hotel and enjoy dinner at a local restaurant.
+This morning enjoy a visit to the beautiful Kenrokuen Garden, one of the finest gardens in Japan and marvel at the waterfalls, ponds and charming teahouses.
+Afterwards, head to Kyoto, a 4 hour drive.

+Embodying Japan's rich culture and complex history, Kyoto has over 2000 temples and shrines, delightful gardens and exceptionally preserved wooden buildings.
+The sights, wonderful local cuisine and exceptional arts and crafts are certain to enchant you!

 You will be on your feet for approximately 1-2 hours today.

-To book call 0800 936 3998 or visit your local travel agent